pnwairfire/bluesky/bluesky/web/README.md

         run_id: <guid>
     }

-#### 'fire_locations' Fields
+#### 'fire_information' Fields

-The top level 'fire_locations' object has data added to it as it moves through the pipeline of modules.
+The top level 'fire_information' object has data added to it as it moves through the pipeline of modules.
 Each module has its own set of required and optional fields that it uses, so that the set of data needed for each fire depends on the modules to be run.
 Generally, the further you are along the pipeline